donqustix/pixorms/README.md

 ## Compilation

-The project needs such libraries: SDL 2.0.5 or higher, SDL\_image 2.0.0 or higher, and SDL\_ttf 2.0.12 or higher.
+The project requires such libraries: SDL 2.0.5 or higher, SDL\_image 2.0.0 or higher, and SDL\_ttf 2.0.12 or higher.

 **Enter the following commands to build for Linux:**
 ```